scality/cloudserver/docs/USING_PUBLIC_CLOUDS.rst

    -e S3DATA=multiple -e ENDPOINT=http://localhost -p 8000:8000
    -d scality/s3server

-Testing: put an object to AWS S3 using CloudServer
+Testing: Put an Object to AWS S3 Using CloudServer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to start testing pushing to AWS S3, you will need to create a local
+To start testing pushing to AWS S3, create a local bucket in the AWS S3
-bucket in the AWS S3 location constraint - this local bucket will only store the
+location constraint.
+This local bucket only stores the metadata locally,
-metadata locally, while both the data and any user metadata (:code:`x-amz-meta`
+while both the data and any user metadata (:code:`x-amz-meta` headers
-headers sent with a PUT object, and tags) will be stored on AWS S3.
+sent with a PUT object, and tags) are stored on AWS S3.

-This example is based on all our previous steps.
+The following example builds on the previous steps.

 .. code:: shell